Trusts vs. Wills: What’s the Difference?03 May 2023, by Estate Planning in

 Trust or Will: Which Is Right for You?

 Generally, most estates benefit from having both living trusts and wills in place.
 Each is designed to serve its own purpose.
 There is no one size fits all approach to estate planning.
-Consider your needs, your family’s, and how you want your estate to be handled when you pass away.
+Consider your needs, those of your family, and how you want your estate to be handled when you pass away.

 You might decide to go with a standard will if you do not have any children or assets or are unmarried.
 However, if you have children or your estate has substantial value, it may be best to implement both a will and trust as part of your estate plans.
 Additionally, having multiple legal instruments to protect your beneficiaries and your estate may be well-advised if you have any other dependents.